Nervilia: Description

 Orchids in the genus Nervilia are terrestrial, perennial, deciduous, sympodial herbs with an oval to almost spherical tuber and sometimes a few short roots.
 One or two flowers are borne on an erect, fleshy, leafless flowering stem.
 When flowering the plants lack leaves, but a single erect or ground-hugging leaf develops after the flower has fully opened.
 The leaves are usually wrinkled or crumpled with distinct, fan-like veins, giving rise to the genus name.
 The flowers are often short-lived, lasting for only a few days.
 The sepals and petals are similar, but the labellum is prominent and often composed of three lobes.
 The genus is poorly understood, mainly because the flower and leaf are present at different times, so that herbarium specimens are often incomplete.

 Taxonomy and naming

 The genus Nervilia was first formally described in 1827 by Charles Gaudichaud-Beaupré after an unpublished description by Philibert Commerson.
 The description was published in his book Voyage autour du monde.
 The name Nervilia is derived from the Latin word nervus meaning "nerve", referring to the veined leaves.

 Nervilia is the sole member of its subtribe, the Nerviliinae.

 Species list

-The following is a list of species of Nervilia recognised by the Index Kewensis as at 16 August 2018:
+The following is a list of species of Nervilia recognised by the Plants of the World Online as of April 2025: